ORBIS: Saving sight in South Africa

 - Worked to develop outreach services to raise awareness amongst the community to ensure that the new services are fully utilized

-Find out more about the innovative new Pediatric Eye Care Center.
+Find out more about the innovative Pediatric Eye Care Centers.

 War on Poverty